Skip to main content

 Definition of nanomaterials

-• The EU regulation on Cosmetic Products (1223/2009) from 2009 has specific definition: “’Nanomaterial’ means an insoluble or biopersistent and intentionally manufactured material with one or more external dimensions, or an internal structure, on the scale from 1 to 100 nm.”
+• The EU regulation on Cosmetic Products (1223/2009) from 2009 has a specific definition: “’Nanomaterial’ means an insoluble or biopersistent and intentionally manufactured material with one or more external dimensions, or an internal structure, on the scale from 1 to 100 nm.”

 Environmental background